 From performances to academics, the Cal Band offers a wide variety of opportunities to its members.
-Since the public at large is thrilled by the Cal Band’s field shows and Straw Hat Band performances, it is often easy to forget why our members are here: education.
-However, the Cal Band offers a variety of academic support opportunities.
-Academic advisors, study groups, review sessions, peer course evaluations, and quiet study halls are just a few of the services we offer our members.
+Since the public at large is thrilled by the Cal Band’s field shows and Straw Hat Band performances, they often overlook how hard the Cal Band members work and how much they succeed in classes.
+The Cal Band offers a variety of academic support opportunities.
+Academic advisors, study groups, review sessions, peer course evaluations, and a private band lounge are just a few of the services we offer our members.
 Additionally, there is a great amount of peer support among our members.
 Current bandsmen’s areas of study range from Chemical Engineering to Rhetoric.
 55% of the Band is comprised of “hard science/engineering” majors.
 Because of both the number of people in the Cal Band and their variety of interests, members often have classes together.
 Thus, even if the Band doesn’t offer a study group or review session for a particular class, students are easily able to find study partners before midterms, papers or finals.
 A large percentage of our members continue on to graduate study, including medical school, law school, and other graduate programs across the country.

 In short, though maintaining the high performance quality of the Band is a time-consuming activity, our members’ academic standards are encouraged and aided wherever possible.
-For more information on how we help our members to succeed at Cal, email our academic advisors at email@example.com.
+We maintain that you must be a member of the university to be a member of the band, so academics come first.
+For more information on how we help our members to succeed at Cal, email our executive secretary at email@example.com.

 Hello, Saturday Morning!